krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 Some notes and anecdotes about my experience at the Ai4 Healthcare conference in NYC, Nov 11-12.

+# Day 1

-# 9:00: AI and The Art of Human Care (Hassan Tetteh, DoD Joint Artificial Intelligence Center)
+## 9:00: AI and The Art of Human Care (Hassan Tetteh, DoD Joint Artificial Intelligence Center)

 The opening session started off with sirens.